jrestful/server/core/README.md

 `org.jrestful.web.controllers.support.GenericController` and `org.jrestful.web.controllers.rest.support.GenericRestController` are abstract classes for your controllers and REST controllers.

-`org.jrestful.web.hateoas.RestResource`, `org.jrestful.web.hateoas.RestResources` and `org.jrestful.web.hateoas.PageableRestResources` help you responding to REST requests with HATEOAS over HAL.
+`org.jrestful.web.hateoas.RestResource`, `org.jrestful.web.hateoas.RestResources` and `org.jrestful.web.hateoas.PagedRestResources` help you responding to REST requests with HATEOAS over HAL.
 Example, where the `linkTo` and `methodOn` methods belong to `org.springframework.hateoas.mvc.ControllerLinkBuilder`:

 ```java
 @RestController